-Water, wastewater, surface water and street maintenance are all utility services provided by the City and were billed every two months.
-Many of you have asked for monthly billing, and it is here.
+Water, wastewater, surface water and street maintenance are all utility services provided by the City.

-By switching to monthly billing, customers see smaller, more regular amounts.
+We switched to monthly billing, so customers could see smaller, more regular amounts.
 In addition, service time and payment amount are better linked, so that unintended use can be detected sooner.

 Electronic billing and payment options

-While this switch will add additional expense in meter reading, postage, and bill printing, the City is hopeful that more and more of our customers will opt to receive e-mail bills and make electronic payments.
+While this switch added some additional expense in meter reading, postage, and bill printing, the City is hopeful that more and more of our customers will opt to receive e-mail bills and make electronic payments.
 This will help off-set some or all of the increased expenditures in the future.

 In 2009, the City’s water rates were re-designed to encourage water conservation through three increasingly costly volume tiers.
 For your convenience, usage in each tier will continue to be shown on the bill along with a past usage graph.
 Fees and volume tiers are staying the same, but the tiers will be stated as monthly steps and will be half at 1-8, 9-16, and 17+ units for Tiers 1, 2 and 3, respectively, on the monthly bill.